Dealing with feelings about your illness

 Talking about your feelings

 Some people don’t have difficulty talking about their feelings.
-However, most people are not used to doing this and can feel awkward.
-Normally, this is not a problem.
-But when something serious happens, most people find that they do want to talk about how they feel, but because they are not used to it, they feel uncomfortable.
+However, most people aren't used to doing this and can feel awkward.
+Normally, this isn't a problem.
+But when something serious happens, most people find that they do want to talk about how they feel, but because they're not used to it, they feel uncomfortable.
 This is normal!